MinhTuan2003-max/MinhTuan2003-max/README.md

 # 👋 Hi there, I'm TuanHM!

-I'm a 4th-year student at **FPT University**, passionate about software development — especially in the backend and full-stack web development fields.
+I'm a 4th-year student at **FPT University**, passionate about software development — especially in the backend and I want to be full-stack web development fields in the future.

 ## 🧠 Skills & Technologies